How To Choose a Pest Control Company

 - Manage the pest problem using a combination of physical, biological, mechanical, and cultural controls.

-- Employ chemical controls only when required, and always along with other methods for effective long-term pest management.
+- Use chemical controls only when absolutely necessary, and always with other solutions for effective long-term pest management.